iamaniekan/boilerplate-api-design/README.md

     - **404 Not Found**:
       ```json
       {
-        "error": "User-organisation relationship not found"
+        "error": "User organisation not found"
       }
       ```